List of 40 Famous Forests in India to visit

 Keibul Lamjao of northeast India is a wonder of its own, and it’s reckoned as the world’s only floating national park.
 The floating landmass is decomposed plant materials known as “Phumdi.”

 Almost two-thirds of the park is formed by this Phumdi, making it a swampland in general.
-First, It was designated as a wildlife sanctuary and later as a national park in 1977.
+First, it was designated as a wildlife sanctuary and later as a national park in 1977.

 Keibul Lamjao National Park entrance